ansible/ansible-content-actions/README.md

 # Licensing

-The ansible-github-actions project is distributed as [MIT License].
+The ansible-content-actions project is distributed as [MIT License].

 # Authors

-ansible-github-actions is owned by [Ansible] by [Red Hat] project.
+ansible-content-actions is owned by [Ansible] by [Red Hat] project.